It can be difficult to manage all the different bills and payments in our lives.

 If your income has fallen by 25% or more, or you’ve lost your job, ask the CMS to calculate what you should be paying.
 The CMS charge a fee for this service.

-If your income hasn’t dropped by that amount – you will have to carry on paying the full amount.
+If your income hasn’t dropped by that amount – you'll have to carry on paying the full amount.

-The CMS will make their assessment based on the paying parent’s gross annual income.
+The CMS will make its assessment based on the paying parent’s gross annual income.

-If you’re unsure where to start, there is a useful CMS calculator that can help youOpens in a new window work out how much you should be paying
+If you’re unsure where to start, there's a useful CMS calculator that can help youOpens in a new window work out how much you should be paying

 Get in touch with TV Licensing

 If you’re worried about keeping up with your TV Licence payments, contact TV Licensing as soon as possible to talk about what to do next.